Ingredients

 1. Cleanse and pat skin dry

-2. Apply toner if using (wait until absorbed)
+2. Apply toner if using and wait until absorbed

-3. Apply 4-5 drops of vitamin C serum
+3. Apply 4 to 5 drops of vitamin C serum

 5. Follow with moisturizer

-• Vitamin E + Ferulic Acid: Stabilizes vitamin C and boosts effectiveness by 8x
+• Vitamin E + Ferulic Acid: Stabilizes vitamin C and boosts effectiveness by up to 8x

 Signs Your Vitamin C Has Gone Bad

-• Color change: Clear/light yellow turning orange or brown
+• Color change: Clear or light yellow turning orange or brown

 • Smell change: Develops a metallic or off odor